zabbix/zabbix/templates/media/pushover/README.md

 ### Setup Pushover media type

 Proceed to Administration→ Media types at the Zabbix frontend and find Pushover.
-If you don't have it, import it from official Zabbix repository here:
+If you don't have it, import it from the official Zabbix repository here:

 https://git.zabbix.com/projects/ZBX/repos/zabbix/browse/templates/media/pushover

 Edit Pushover media type parameters and replace token with your Pushover application key.

 [![](images/tn/zabbix1.png?raw=true)](images/zabbix1.png)

 ### Setup media in user profile